AndreXi/clock-sync/README.md

 >- -HH:MM
 >- +HH:MM

->This will allow you to automate the process for example using *taskeng.exe*
+>If you don't want to see TaskEditor menu, just add '-n' as second argument